London cleric wanted jihadists to train in Oregon, U.S. jury told

 "Yes, he was," Ujaama replied.

-He told jurors that Abu Hamza viewed violence as necessary in order to defend Muslim lives and honour and that he saw physical training for jihad as an obligation for all Muslim men.
+He told jurors that Abu Hamza viewed violence as necessary in order to defend Muslim lives and honor and that he saw physical training for jihad as an obligation for all Muslim men.

 In 1999, Ujaama said, the two men arrived in Oregon from the United Kingdom and were disappointed to find that Ujaama's camp did not have many weapons or recruits.
 Ujaama said he was threatened by one of the men, Oussama Kassir, who claimed to be a former bodyguard for Osama bin Laden.